 Plagiarism and Use of AI tools

-Only manuscripts with a similarity value of 15% or lower will be subject to peer review process.
-If by any instnace, a published work turns out to be plagiarized, the Editorial board will take adequate measures to ensure that the work is withdrawn.
+Only manuscripts with a similarity value of 15% or lower will be subject to the peer review process.
+If, by any chance, a published work turns out to be plagiarised, the Editorial Board will take adequate measures to ensure that the work is withdrawn.

 Use of Artificial Intelligence (AI) tools

-We recognize that the usage of artificial intelligence (AI) technologies in writing and research is growing.
-We anticipate that any such usage would adhere to our plagiarism policy, best practices for citation and acknowledgements, and be clearly disclosed and explained to readers in order to maintain transparency.
-Generative AI tools like ChatGPT and others should not be identified as authors because they do not meet authors requirement.
+Therefore, generative AI tools like ChatGPT and others should not be identified as authors because they do not meet authors' requirements.
+More so, any usage of artificial intelligence (AI) technologies in writing and research must adhere to our plagiarism policy, best practices for citation and acknowledgements, and be clearly disclosed and explained to readers to maintain transparency.

 Specifically, if an AI tool is used to: